Bhavesh7393/maya_to_houdini_light_transfer/README.md

     - Arnold
   - Adjust Scene Scale.
   - No duplication of Lights in Houdini while Importing it multiple times.
+  - Works with Python 2 and 3 both.
 - ## Software Requirement:
   - Maya 2018+ with Arnold
   - Houdini 16+ with Mantra or Arnold
 ---
 - ## Installation
-  1. Open "ui_launcher.py" in notepad or equivalent software.
+  - Open "ui_launcher.py" in notepad or equivalent software.
-  2. Replace "path" variable with your script folder path.
+  - Replace "path" variable with your script folder path.
-  3. Save script in Maya and Houdini Shelf.
+  - Save script in Maya and Houdini Shelf.
 ---
 - ## How to use
   - ### Maya